It’s common for kids to buy life insurance for their parents.

 - Beneficiary= Steve

-Upon the passing of Mary, Steve will receive the proceeds of the policy since he is the beneficiary.
-The IRS will view the death benefit as a gift to Steve since John was the owner of the policy.
+Upon the passing of Mary, Steve will receive the policy’s proceeds since he is the beneficiary.
+The IRS will view the death benefit as a gift to Steve since John was the policy owner.

 He paid for a service (the life insurance policy) that resulted in Steve getting a lump sum of money.
-In the eyes of the IRS, they look at that as no different than if John had just given Steve a personal check for $20,000.
+In the IRS eyes, they look at that as no different from if John had just given Steve a personal check for $20,000.

 Just remember, if you are considering buying life insurance on one of your parents, make sure you are both the owner and the beneficiary.
 Then you have nothing to worry about.

-There’s other stuff you should know that will also aid you in ensuring you don’t create a tax bill for yourself.
+You should know other stuff that will also aid you in ensuring you don’t create a tax bill for yourself.

-First, the IRS allows for a certain amount annually to be gifted to someone without having to pay taxes.
+First, the IRS allows you to gift a certain amount annually to someone without paying taxes.

-In 2018, they allowed for a gift up to $15,000 per person.
-This means you could gift someone up to $15k, and would not need to worry about paying taxes on that amount.
+In 2020, they allowed for a gift of up to $15,000 per person.
+That means you could gift someone up to $15k and would not need to worry about paying taxes on that amount.

-So let’s say you did buy a life policy on your parents.
-If the face amount is $15,000 or less, the structure of the policy does not really matter because it falls beneath the taxable threshold.
+So let’s say you did buy a life policy for your parents.
+If the face amount is $15,000 or less, the policy structure does not matter because it falls beneath the taxable threshold.

 Second, you can always buy a life plan on mom or dad and not be the owner.
 Instead, you would merely be the payer.
-You would really only do this if your desire was not to be the beneficiary.
+You would only do that if your desire were not to be the beneficiary.

 You could list the insured (mom or dad) as the owner.
 That would satisfy the two points requirement (your parent would be the owner and the insured).

-There are many ways to ensure you don’t create a tax bill for yourself.
-Working with a savory insurance agency (Choice Mutual 😎) will all but ensure you don’t get a bill from the IRS.
+There are many ways to ensure you don’t create a tax burden for yourself.
+Working with a savory insurance agency will all but ensure you don’t get a bill from the IRS.

 Know this.
 There is no single life insurance company that can be the best option for everyone.
-This is flat out impossible.
+It’s flat-out impossible.